GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

 2. Positional sanctification.

- This terminology refers to accrediting Christ’s righteousness onto the justified ontologically (in faith); this is how Paul was able to say that the carnal Corinthians were not only “justified” but also “washed and sanctified . . . in Christ” (1 Cor.
+ This terminology refers to accrediting Christ’s righteousness onto the justified ontologically (in faith); this is how Paul was able to say that the carnal Corinthians were not only “justified” but also “washed and sanctified …in Christ” (1 Cor.
 6:11).

  It is as if the sanctified individual had never sinned, just like the sinless Christ.